fate-srd/fate-srd-content/docs/markdown/gods-and-monsters-SRD.md

 In the beginning, the regions are quite bland; this is intentional, as it provides a blank slate for the players to scribble all over.
 Also, the list of regions we give here is not exhaustive; make up your own during play to support the stories you tell.

 If the world has responded to a character’s power once, it can be persuaded to do so again.
-Each region has a <em>regional stunt</em>, which can be used only by gods who have <em>marked</em> the region—see <span>“Changing and Creating Regions”</span> for more.
+Each region has a <em>regional stunt</em>, which can be used only by gods who have <em>marked</em> the region—see “Changing and Creating Regions” for more.

 If a region is changed beyond all recognition, such as if the Forest Primeval is clear-cut, then the group should either amend the flavor of the regional stunt to reflect the new state of things or create a new stunt to replace the old one.